anishthetechie/Android-Dev/README.md

+This repo is being updated.
+Should be done completely by 04/26/2026.

 A mobile coffee shop application built in Kotlin for Android.
 The app lets users browse coffee categories, view popular products, and navigate through a cart-style shopping experience.

 Access link: https://drive.google.com/file/d/1FSdlokHj0rSwPgcmBT9dPWXToWbj4JXF/view?usp=sharing